THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Review your cell phone contract.

-Most people pay more that what they need for their cell phone plan.
+Most people pay more than what they need for their cell phone plan.

 Another good option is Q Link Wireless.
 They provide all eligible low-income households with a free cell phone that includes free monthly calling and texting.
 Submit your application and you might be qualified to get a free cell phone and 500 minutes every month plus unlimited texts.